We’re here for your success.

 Most programs do not require a specialization.
 If you decide to declare a specialization, for planning purposes, it is helpful to declare earlier than later.
-Specializations are required in the MS Information Systems and MS in Finance and Risk Management programs.
+Specializations are required in the MS International Business and MS in Finance and Risk Management programs.
 The specialization you choose will be documented on your final transcript, but not on your diploma.

 How do I declare my specialization?

 Please complete this form to declare your specialization.

 Close to the start of each term, we recommend visiting Auraria Books to search for your book list by course.
 You may also check the Course Books tab in the student portal.
 Additional resources for finding books include the course syllabus in Canvas or contacting your professor.

 In what order should I take my courses?